 - Bedroom lighting is usually 2,000 to 4,000 lumens.
 Integrate warmer lighting and dimmers to show buyers the variety of moods they can play with.

-- Lighting for home offices fall within the 3,000 to 6,000 lumens range.
+- Lighting for home offices falls within the 3,000 to 6,000 lumens range.
 Installing recessed lighting and aiming them at the walls can make the space look brighter and larger.

 - Kitchen lighting goes way up within the 5,000 to 10,000 lumens range.
 This is because the area accommodates a variety of activities that require sufficient illumination, from food prep and cooking to small gatherings and even work.
 Light up large kitchen islands with pendant lighting.